-The current escape arrangement from the balcony accessed apartments involves leaving the envelope of the building and re-entering via the fire fighting shaft.
-It is considered that in the case of such an apartment fire, once the occupants reach the fire fighting shaft, they are considered to be in a relatively safety point, considering the fire safety protection measures to the shaft.
+Block 3b has escape routes via common balconies/open air access deck that leads to the fire fighting shaft and Block 3c, as shown in Figure 3.
+The current escape arrangement from the balcony accessed apartments involves leaving the envelope of the building and re-entering via the fire fighting shaft or Block 3c.
+It is considered that in the case of such an apartment fire, once the occupants reach the fire fighting shaft or Block 3c, they are considered to be in a relatively safety point, considering the fire safety protection measures to the shaft and fire separation measures between Block 3b and 3c.
 They will further travel down the stairs in the shaft until they reach the ground floor and exit the building via the final exit.
 The re-entering process takes the reverse route.